flancia-coop/doc.anagora.org/flancia-meet.md

   - could be a way of 'previewing' what it might be like before delegating something to someone else
   - also relates to curation which is currently undervalued in social media
   - lets you burst out of [[filter bubble]]
-- if agora stoa is o
+- agora stoa is fully open...
   - moderation policy needed
   - anyone can edit stoa, what if e.g. end up with fascist subnode
   - difference between authentication and authorization